HughP/endangered-languages/Entry Content Template.md

 * License
   * LGPL
   * GPL
-  * Appache 2.0
+  * Apache 2.0
   * BSD
-* General lingusitics Task classification
+* General linguistics Task classification
 * Online - Offline technology connectivity expectations
 * Collaboration expectations
-* Projcet open status
+* Project open status
- * Code base is created from opensouce, but itself (customizations) is not open
+ * Code base is created from open souce, but itself (customizations) is not open
  * Code base is open
  * Code and data is open
  * Only data is open